davidbestue/interference_topography/README.md

 ***simulations_broadening_eccentricity.ipynb***
-_Analysis of the modeling of radial dimension
-More broad bumps with eccentricity_
+_Modeling of radial dimension: More broad bumps with eccentricity_

 ***controls_angle_err_eccentricity_simulations.ipynb***
-_Simulations for increase of angle error with eccentricity_
+_Increase of angle error with eccentricity_

 ***attention as noise reduction.ipynb***
-_Reduction of interference when removing noise less noise --> less interference
-Potential explanation of what is attention causing here: reduction of noise_
+_Reduction of memory interference when removing noise Potential explanation of te role of attention: reduction of noise_